EmanuelNikolov/IgdbApiBundle/README.md

     //...
 }
 ```
-## Private Endpoints
+### Private Endpoints
 These will be introduced in the next release of the bundle.
-## Scroll API
+### Scroll API
-This a functionality provided by the IGDB API that provides a more simple and faster way to paginate your results.
+This is a functionality provided by the IGDB API that provides a more simple and faster way to paginate your results.
 You can read more about it [here](https://igdb.github.io/api/references/pagination/#scroll-api).
 #### Example
 ```php
 // src/Controller/IgdbController.php